Which Cutting Machine Should I Buy?

 The Cameo is also easy to use, does not have labeled cut settings on the machine.
 The cut settings are set within the software.
 The software is more sophisticated and has more tools/features than Cricut Design Space, so it is a little more complicated to learn.
 It cuts detailed designs and bridges fonts very well because of the variety of tools(knife tool and edit points)available in the software.
 It allows you to design images with finer details.
 Bridges are easier to create in small areas of an image or letters.
 I use the knife and edit points tools for those fine details.
 I use the autoblade and the premium blade(stays sharp longer).
 My Cameo has more difficulty cutting through the thicker stencil material.
-Bluetooth for the Cameo does not work on the Mac at this point.
+Bluetooth for the Cameo does not work with the Mac at this point.
 There is no fix for that issue yet.
 I am not sure how the Bluetooth works with a PC.
-I don’t care for the Silhouette mats.
-They are flimsy and clear.
-So is the stencil material, so it is hard to see your design on the mat.
-I cut down a Cricut mat to use instead.
-Silhouette Studio software does not need the internet to use Silhouette Studio.
-However, you do need internet access if you will be saving to the cloud.)
-It is software that you download to your computer.
+The Silhouette mats are thin and clear.
+I now use the 005 Grafix Food Safe stencil material.
+It is translucent, so it shows up on the Silhouette mat nicely.
+I also love Miss Kate Cuttables mats.
+I also cut down Cricut mats to use.
+You do not need the internet to use Silhouette Studio.
+However, you do need internet access if you will be saving any designs to the cloud.
+Silhouette Studio is software that you download to your computer.
 There is also a Silhouette Design Store subscription available for purchase.
 Read more about that here and read about the types of files you can use here.
 You can use your own images or images you find online to create your designs.
 The latest news is that Silhouette America will be coming out with a Cameo 4 that will cut with 5kg of force.
 I will definitely be buying one!
 That is 1 more kg of force than the Cricut Maker.

 DESIGNING and CUTTING STENCILS